Coconut Oil Fudge – Easy, Delicious, No Cooking Required!

 The Coconut Oil Miracle: Use Nature's Elixir to Lose Weight, Beautify Skin and Hair, Prevent Heart Disease, Cancer, and Diabetes, Strengthen the Immune System, Fifth Edition

-Nutiva Organic Coconut Oil 78 fl oz, Cold-Pressed, Unrefined Cooking Oil, Natural Hair Oil, Skin Oil, Massage Oil and, Non-GMO, USDA Organic, Extra Virgin Coconut Oil (Aceite de Coco)
+Nutiva Organic Coconut Oil 78 fl oz, Cold-Pressed, Fresh Flavor for Cooking Oil, Natural Hair Oil, Skin Oil, Massage Oil and, Non-GMO, USDA Organic, Unrefined Extra Virgin Coconut Oil (Aceite de Coco)

 Braga Organic Farms Organic Dried Cranberries 2 lb. bag